Minimal Session Types for the $\pi$-calculus (Extended Version): Preliminaries

 The (early) labeled transition system (LTS) for \emph{untyped} processes is given in \Cref{top:fig:untyped_LTS}.
 We write $P_1 \by{\ell} P_2$ with the usual meaning.
 The rules are standard~\cite{KYHH2015,KY2015}; we comment on some of them.
 A process with an output prefix can interact with the environment with an output action that carries a value $V$ (Rule~$\ltsrule{Snd}$).
 Dually, in Rule~$\ltsrule{Rv}$ a receiver process can observe an input of an arbitrary value $V$.
-Select and branch processes observe the select and branch actions in Rules~$\ltsrule{Sel}$ and $\ltsrule{Bra}$, respectively.
 Rule $\ltsrule{Res}$ enables an observable action from a process with an outermost restriction, provided that the restricted name does not occur free in the action.
 If a restricted name occurs free in the carried value of an output action, the process performs scope opening (Rule~$\ltsrule{New}$).
 Rule~$\ltsrule{Rec}$ handles recursion unfolding.
 Rule~$\ltsrule{Tau}$ states that two parallel processes which perform dual actions can synchronise by an internal transition.
 Rules~$\ltsrule{Par${}_L$}$/$\ltsrule{Par${}_R$}$ and $\ltsrule{Alpha}$ define standard treatments for actions under parallel composition and $\alpha$-renaming.

 In defining (typed) behavioral equivalences for processes, later on we shall consider a \emph{typed} LTS, i.e., an enhancement of the untyped LTS in \Cref{top:fig:untyped_LTS} with session types. }{}